 Do you love gardens and want one of your own, but you don’t actually love the act of gardening itself?
-Lucky for you there are such things as self seeding annuals that once you plant them, they will continue to grow again and again without the need to replant them every year.
-You may also want to check out our article about 10 easy herbs you can grow indoors.
+Lucky for you there are such things as self-seeding annuals that once you plant them, they will continue to grow again and again without the need to replant them every year.

 When you plant your garden using self-seeding plants, you are planting a garden that is as low-cost as it is low-maintenance.
 For most of us who lead busy lives and have several demands on our time, energy, and bank accounts, this is the best kind of garden to have.

 These plants all reseed themselves so that you don’t have to do much of anything from year-to-year.
 Just plant, water, harvest and let them be.

 Before we get into what to plant, read through these tips to give your self-seeding plants the best possible opportunity to flourish:

 - Don’t deadhead (you want to encourage blooming)

 - Educate yourself on each growth stage of your plant so that you don’t mistake them for a weed the following spring.

 - Plant your self-seeding vegetables in their own patch, separate from non-self-seeding plants.